kitsudaiki/SakuraTree-Documentation/README.md

 # SakuraTree-Documentation

-This is the documentation of the SakuraTree project (https://github.com/kitsudaiki/SakuraTree), which pro
+This is the documentation of the SakuraTree project (https://github.com/kitsudaiki/SakuraTree), which provides a simple and small automation tool.

 ## Prebuild